jtaylor-io/bootstrap/README.md

 The tooling, frameworks, libraries status quo for most technologies is frequently in flux.

-On the one hand, this can feel empowering and thought provoking, providing new ways of thinking about and (hopefully) solving a given problem.
+On the one ✋, this can feel empowering and thought provoking, providing new ways of thinking about and (hopefully) solving a given problem.

-On the other, it can feel like a distraction from actually tackling the business problem in front of you, not to mention a little tiring.
+On the other ✋, it can feel like a distraction from actually tackling the business problem in front of you, not to mention a little tiring.

 The intended purpose of this repo is to get these two hands high-fiving! 🫸💥🫷